-In individual recording mode, Agora Cloud Recording generates one audio and/or video file for each UID.
-If you want to merge each UID's audio and video files into one file, you can use our Audio & Video File Merging script.
+In individual recording mode, Agora Cloud Recording generates one audio and/or video file for each user ID.
+If you want to merge each user ID's audio and video files into one file, you can use our Audio & Video File Merging script.

 Recommended systems for transcoding: